premnaath/SDCND-P5/writeup.md

 Hence it was decided to use these features for training.

 **Spatial features**
-Spatial binning of features were made to the color transformed HSV image.
+Spatial binning of features were made to the color transformed YCrCb image.
 The size of the bins were **16x16** pixels.

 **Color historgrams**
-Each color channel of the transformed HSV image were binned and used as features.
+Each color channel of the transformed YCrCb image were binned and used as features.
 There are **16 bins** used for each color channel.
 These bins are then concatenated and becomes one feature vector.